These 9 crucial baking tips help prevent a dry or dense cake. Applying these lessons in your kitchen helps promise a

 Reach for cake flour instead of all-purpose flour.
 Cake flour is a low protein flour that’s milled into a superfine consistency.
 This soft, tender texture directly translates into your cake.
 However, this isn’t an ALL or NOTHING rule.
 Some recipes simply cannot withstand cake flour’s fine consistency.
 Chocolate cake, for example, already has cocoa powder, which is a soft dry ingredient and takes the place of some flour in the recipe.
 More often than not, the combination of cake flour and cocoa powder results in a flimsy cake.
 Likewise, carrot cake and banana cake contain additional wet ingredients (the fruits or veggies), so cake flour isn’t ideal because it’s not strong enough.

 However, when making vanilla cake, white cake, red velvet cake, vanilla cupcakes, and other cakes/cupcakes where a fluffy texture is favorable, try using cake flour.
 I’ve also been successful substituting cake flour for all-purpose flour to create softer pineapple upside-down cake and funfetti cake.
 (Make a 1:1 substitution with no other changes to the recipe.
 My pineapple upside down cake recipe has been updated to include it!)

 Swans Down and Softasilk are my preferred cake flour brands (not sponsored!).
 I use unbleached when I can find it, otherwise I just stick with bleached.
 Both brands provide quality results for a decent price.
 Find cake flour in the baking aisle next to the all-purpose flour.
 If you can’t get your hands on cake flour, use this cake flour substitute.

 2. Add Sour Cream

 To help prevent a dry, dense cake, let’s add a creamy and light wet ingredient.
 Milk is usually required in a cake recipe to thin out the batter and lighten up the crumb, but sour cream is often overlooked.
-In addition to milk, add a spoonful or 2 of sour cream.
+In addition to milk, add a Tablespoon or 2 of sour cream.
 Of course this depends on the recipe, but you’ll find that a lot of my cake recipes call for sour cream.
 Don’t underestimate the power of this ingredient!
 I even add it to my cheesecake and no-bake cheesecake recipes.
 Plain yogurt is a fine substitution.

 3. Room Temperature Butter / Don’t Over-Cream